holepunchto/lunte/docs/typescript-parser-plan.md

 - **Risk containment** – Defaulting to the TS parser for everyone would change AST node shapes (e.g., decorators, TS nodes on class members) even in `.js` files, so gating lets us harden traversal/rules first.
 - **Performance knobs** – Plain Acorn remains faster for JS-only projects; once the TS path proves stable we can revisit auto-detection or a unified default.
 - **Scoped vendoring** – `@sveltejs/acorn-typescript` is vendored and lazily loaded; a unified parser would force every run to pay that cost even when linting vanilla JS.
-- **Future convergence** – After we finish TSX traversal + ambient-global ingestion, we can reassess by running the entire JS suite through the TS parser to surface any regressions.
-If the delta is negligible we can collapse the code paths and retire the flag.
+- **Future convergence** – After we finish ambient-global ingestion and validate ignores, we can rerun the full suite under the TS parser to consider making it the default.

-So for Phase 3 we’ll keep both parser flavors but keep shrinking the diff (shared traversal, shared rule logic) so flipping the default later becomes a low-risk change.